Leleat/Tiling-Assistant/README.md

-# Tiling assistant for GNOME
+# Tiling Assistant for GNOME

 An extension which adds a Windows-like snap assist to GNOME.
-It also changes GNOME's 2 column tiling design to a 2x2 grid (i.e. 4 quadrants) **and more**.
+It also changes GNOME's 2 column tiling design to a 2x2 grid (i.e. 4 quadrants) and *more*...

 ## Table of Contents
 - [Supported GNOME Versions](#Supported-GNOME-Versions)